 Cary also serves as President & General Manager of the Brampton Beast, the ECHL affiliate of the Montreal Canadiens.
 For six years, and prior to founding Cosmos, Cary was a proud employee of the Edmonton Oilers Hockey Club, involved in the management of their AHL franchise, the Hamilton Bulldogs.

 Cary is available for comment or interview in person (in the Greater Toronto Area), by phone or by video conference (i.e. Skype).
-All enquiries can be directed to:
+All inquiries can be directed to:

 905-564-4660 ext.
 237